-Free outdoor music is one of the hallmarks of a great NYC summer...in our opinion anyway.
-Pack a picnic, stake out a spot, lay down a blanket, and soak up some no-cost culture in the form of New York City's top kindie bands as they play FREE concerts at some of the city's most beloved parks and playgrounds.
+Free outdoor music is one of the hallmarks of a great NYC summer...in our opinion anyway!
+Pack a picnic, stake out a spot, lay down a blanket, and soak up some no-cost culture in the form of New York City's top kindie bands as they play FREE concerts at some of the city's most beloved parks and playgrounds, including the annual BRIC Celebrate Brooklyn!
+Family Concert, featuring Los Lobos in 2018.

-Of course there are so many performances that it can be hard to figure out which ones are worth the time, energy, and schlep.
+Of course, there are so many performances that it can be hard to figure out which ones are worth the time, energy, and schlep.
 That's why we've done the work for you.
-Read on for a dozen cool concerts happening this June for NYC kids, and look out for our recommendations for the rest of the summer, coming soon!
+Read on for nearly two dozen cool concerts happening this June for NYC kids.

 Click through to our listings for all the details, including time, location, and recommended ages.